dolylupec/MLVU/README.md

 # Machine Learning for Visual Understanding

-Repository for summary and code of [Machine Learning for Visual Understanding] course during the undergraduate internship at the Visual Information Processing Lab, SNU GSDS.
+Repository for summary and code of [Machine Learning for Visual Understanding] course during the undergraduate internship at Visual Information Processing Lab, SNU GSDS.

 This course was held at Seoul National University, Graduate School of Data Science.
 (Spring 2021)